Eating Disorders

 Sticking to Your Recovery Meal Plan During Summer

-This means we rely on donations from our community (people like YOU!) to keep our site running.
-We want to be here to support you all through this pandemic and beyond, which is why we are asking you to consider donating whatever you are able.
+This means we rely on donations from our readers (people like YOU!) to keep our site running.

-Summer means a lot of things for a lot of people: Summer school, vacation, work, going home for the summer, etc. Many college students have summer jobs, and the change in schedules they come with can often be challenging when it comes to recovery.
+Summer means a lot of things for a lot of people: Summer school, vacation, work, going home for the summer, etc. Many college students have summer jobs, and the changes in schedules they come with can often be challenging when it comes to recovery.
 My work schedule has taken a complete 180.

-We tend to become comfortable with our meal plan and eating at certain times of day, which may not be possible with schedule changes due to work, vacations, etc. Because of this, it is important to plan ahead and be flexible to continue to meet your meal plan and stay on the road to recovery.
+We tend to become comfortable with our meal plan and eating at certain times of day, which may not be possible with schedule changes due to work, vacations, etc.

 I have found packing a meal helps ensure I get a good lunch or dinner in – depending upon what shift I am working.

 By packing a lunch or dinner, I eliminate the possibility of making excuses for myself.
-It avoids the decision of what to buy on my lunch break, it avoids the time concerns of how long my break is, and avoids the questions of how much I have to spend on my meal and what my meal should have in it to follow my meal plan.
+It avoids the decision of what to buy on my lunch break, avoids the time concerns of how long my break is, and avoids the questions of how much I have to spend on my meal and what my meal should have in it to follow my meal plan.

 A lot more options are open when you switch from school to work lunches.